hellohaptik/docs_haptik/docs/bot-analytics/node-traffic.md

 ---
-title: User Journey
+title: Node Traffic
 ---

 This section in our analytics tool helps you analyze how users move in the chat flow.
-How you'd want to see funnel performance in a website, you'd want to see the *User Journey* in chatbot conversations.
+How you'd want to see funnel performance in a website, you'd want to see the *Node Traffic* in chatbot conversations.

 Assuming you've selected a particular business/channel and custom date range, you'd see a view, listing all nodes.